 HACU has partnered with Aetna to make more available information about Hispanic health issues and other minority health disparities issues.
 Aetna has provided a link from http://www.hacu.net/ to its InteliHealth site with the latest health information featuring Harvard Medical School's Consumer Health Information.
-Additional benefits to HACU members and their students are being planned for 2007.

 The Hispanic Association of Colleges and Universities (HACU) would like to announce a new partnership with American Student Assistance® (ASA) and their financial literacy and education debt management program called SALT.
 The program treats student debt as a solvable problem and uses it as an educational vehicle to teach borrowers financial skills.
 Using student loans and the higher education experience as a series of “teachable moments,” SALT helps students develop competencies that lead to long-term success.
 SALT combines one-on-one loan counseling with interactive financial education tools and other targeted services (scholarship search, job hunting, internship search) to engage borrowers before they borrow, during school, through repayment—and for life.
 This partnership will provide the broad framework for cooperation between the two organizations to work towards a shared goal of improving the daily lives and spending habits for all students and young alumni attending HACU member colleges and universities.